Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Castor oil has the ability to stimulate collagen and elastin, two very important tissues found deep in the skin.
 When the rate of these cell tissues decline, we develop wrinkles and fine lines.
 Topically, castor oil will stimulate and hydrate the tissues, improving smoothness and plumpness.

 Fatty acids are essential to hydration.
-When used in skin care, fatty acids are soaked up deep into the skin layers.
+When used in skincare, fatty acids are soaked up deep into the skin layers.
 Castor oil can be used as a nourishing moisturizer.
-When our skin is well hydrated we see less lines and dryness.
+When our skin is well hydrated we see fewer lines and dryness.
 Skin is more supple and smooth.

-Ricinoleic acids fight the bacteria that contributes to acne breakouts.
-People who suffer from acne have low essential fatty acids within the skins layers, so supplying the skin with a non-comedogenic oil, rich in fatty acids will help improve breakouts.
+Ricinoleic acids fight the bacteria that contribute to acne breakouts.
+People who suffer from acne have low essential fatty acids within the layers of the skin, so supplying the skin with a non-comedogenic oil, rich in fatty acids will help improve breakouts.